 Thousands of temporary and final restraining orders are issued in Cape May County courts every year.
 If you find yourself on the receiving end of a restraining order, its issuance will undoubtedly have a profound effect on your life.
 At worst, defendants have found themselves unable to return to their own homes and have been kept from seeing their children.

 New Jersey Restraining Orders

-There are two types of restraining orders in New Jersey: Temporary Restraining Orders (TROs) and Final Restraining Orders (FROs).
-A judge ultimately determines the issuance of both.
+There are three types of restraining orders in New Jersey: Temporary Restraining Orders (TROs) and Final Restraining Orders (FROs) for domestic violence situations and temporary restraining orders available for victims of sexual assault.
+A judge ultimately determines the issuance of a restraining order.

 If this is your first rodeo, there's a high likelihood that you've been issued a TRO.
-This means you've been served with an order and the date of the final hearing, which should be held sometime within the next few weeks.
+A judge issues a TRO ex parte, meaning both parties aren't present.
+A judge can issue a TRO without notice to you if the judge thinks it's necessary to protect the plaintiff's life, health, or well-being.
+When the police serve you with a TRO, they should also serve you with the date of the final hearing, which should be held sometime within the next few weeks.
 It's recommended that you cooperate when law enforcement eventually seizes your firearms.

 TROs last until a judge issues a FRO, removes it, or issues a further court order.